blynkkk/docs/tutorials/using-virtual-pins-to-control-physical-devices.md

 Personally, I don’t like this approach and would prefer to modify the code by swapping all the digitalWrite LOW commands with HIGH and vice-versa.

 **Synchronising the output state with the app at startup** - When the device starts-up \(reboots\) it won’t be aware of the state of the button widget in the app, so may be in a different state to what the button widget shows in the app.
-This will be rectified when you toggle the button widget ion the app, but that’s not a very satisfactory solution.
+This will be rectified when you toggle the button widget in the app, but that’s not a very satisfactory solution.
 We can force the Blynk server to send the latest value for the virtual pin, by using the `Blynk.syncVirtual(vPin)` command.
 This causes the corresponding `BLYNK_WRITE(vPin)` command to execute.

 To automatically run the `BlynkSyncVirtual(vPin)` command when the device connects to the Blynk server \(which will normally be after a reboot, but could also be following a disconnection\) we can use another special function called \`BLYNK\_CONNECTED, like this…